-- Engaged learners. - Children posing questions for research. - Children focusing on a range of geographical locations.
-Recognising the differences between man-made and natural features within the landscape - Children developing their map work including understanding the purpose of the map key. - Themed days to give the children the opportunity to learn about different countries in a meaningful context.
-Children sharing their learning with others through contributing to a display.
+- Engaged learners. - Children focusing on a range of geographical locations.
+Recognising the differences between man-made and natural features within the landscape - Children developing their map skills through practical and engaging activities to develop geographical skills. - At least one yearly fieldwork experience outside of the classroom.